 Other Common Questions

-• You have an urgent or time-sensitive need for additional funds.
+• You have an urgent need for additional funds.

 • You have repaid at least 40% of your current outstanding loan.

-• You have a good payment history on your outstanding loan to date (you have not failed numerous payments or requested numerous payment reductions).
+• You have a good payment history on your current outstanding loan to date (you have not failed multiple payments or requested multiple payment reductions).

-If your loan request does not meet ALL of the criteria above, HFLS will NOT approve it.
+If your loan request does not meet ALL of the criteria above, HFLS CANNOT approve it.

-If you are eligible to apply for a second loan while your first is still outstanding, you still must complete a new loan application for the second loan.
-Click here to view a list of all HFLS loan programs, click on the program to which you’d like to apply, and scroll to the bottom of the page for the online loan application link for that program.
-Please note that your monthly repayment amount will remain the same regardless of the amount of your second loan.
+If you meet all of the conditions above, you still must complete a new application for the second loan.
+Click here to view a list of all HFLS loan programs, click on the program that meets your needs, and scroll to the bottom of the page for the program’s application link.